phel-lang/phel-pdo/README.md

 ## Description

-With phel, it is very easy to call functions of originally PHP classes.
-Therefore, it is not difficult to use PDO directly.
+Inherently, it is very easy to call the functionality of PHP classes from phel code.
+Therefore, it is not difficult to access the database using PDO directly.

 However, if you have to think about PHP classes while writing phel code, there is a concern that a context switch will occur between the phel world and the PHP world, and you will not be able to concentrate on writing the phel code.

-Therefore, I created a wrapper library that can handle PDO just by calling functions in the phel world.
+Therefore, I created a wrapper library (phel-pdo) that can handle PDO just by calling Phel functions.

 ## Install